theodale/NatureLogic/README.md

 - biodiversity survey with excel upload/active admin input
 - include hedgerows in space for nature and defra ratings
 - put intervention link_to logic in helpers - i.e. dont let go below 0% usage

+set so @farm.lands in the select only allows swaps from lands with more than 10ha

+- check that doesnt submit request if same lands selected